-Driver, vehicle and surroundings: these are the three key factors whose interaction is critical for road safety.
+The vehicle and the surroundings are the key factors whose interaction is critical for road safety.

-The vehicle has a number of jobs to do when an accident occurs, including:
+The vehicle has a number of tasks when an accident occurs, including:

 - Keeping the passenger compartment as rigid as possible to ensure a space for survival. - Dissipating the impact energy using intelligent structural concepts and elements. - Using an optimised restraint system consisting of airbags and seat belts with belt tensioners and belt force limiters - to effectively protect the occupants. - Using safety systems to minimise the hazards from service fluids and powertrain components.